-- The Child Development Coordinator approves that the pet is appropriate for the classroom or family childcare home. - The pet presents no threat to the health or safety of children or staff.
+- The child development coordinator approves that the pet is appropriate for the classroom. - The pet presents no threat to the health or safety of children or staff.

 - All pets will be properly housed and cared for.
 If it becomes apparent that the animal is not being cared for responsibly, it will be expected that this will be corrected immediately.
-A second incident will result in the pet being removed from the classroom. - Children will not be directly exposed to animal urine or feces. - The classroom teacher will be responsible for the care of the pet during weekends and holidays. - Children and staff must wash their hands with soap and water immediately following physical contact with the pet. - Visiting pets may be allowed with approval from the Child Development Coordinator. - Parents will be informed of all classroom pets and visiting pets. - Teachers will educate the children in their classroom on the appropriate handling of pets
+A second incident will result in the pet being removed from the classroom. - Children will not be directly exposed to animal urine or feces. - The classroom teacher will be responsible for the care of the pet during weekends and holidays. - Children and staff must wash their hands with soap and water immediately following physical contact with the pet. - Visiting pets may be allowed with approval from the child development coordinator. - Parents will be informed of all classroom pets and visiting pets. - Teachers will educate the children in their classroom on the appropriate handling of pets.